Table of contents

 I wasn't going to post this recipe, to be honest.
 I mean... the internet is flooded with these classic marshmallow squares, but I figured you might like to know how I’ve been making them over the years…?
 Maybe?
 Hopefully?

-I love making Rice Krispie Treats from scratch (so much so that I have a recipe for my fav kind in my cookbook) but I don’t make them often enough.
+I love making Rice Krispie Treats from scratch (so much so that I have a recipe for my fav kind in my first cookbook, Even Better Brownies) but I don’t make them often enough.
 Probably because I’d eat the entire pan in one sitting.
 The solution?
 Making a small batch in a loaf pan.

 And since we're all still quarantining and social distancing, now is the perfect time to post my recipe for Small Batch Rice Krispie Treats.